customerio/apple-code-signing/README.md

 2. **[Download code signing files to your development computer to be able to compile an iOS app](#development-code-signing)** - The goal is that you can run 1 command and then be able to compile an iOS app in Xcode.
 3. **[Automate expired code signing files](#maintenance-of-code-signing-files)** - All iOS code signing files expire.
 When they do expire, you are no longer able to compile the iOS app until those files get re-created.
 To get ahead of this, this project has automated maintenance scripts that run periodically to re-create code signing files so we should never experience expired code signing files.
 4. **[Prevent accidents from occurring to code signing files](#maintenance-of-code-signing-files)** - The CI server has write access to the Apple Developer account and Google Cloud Storage.
 All engineers have read-only access to these files.
 This workflow helps prevent anyone from making a change to the Apple Developer account and accidentally breaking code signing for iOS apps in the org.
+5. **[Download code signing files to CI server to be able to compile an iOS app](#ci-code-signing)** - Make it fast and easy to setup a CI server for building and signing of an iOS app.

 Before we get into the specifies of this project and how it accomplishes all of these problems, here is a quick overview of the authentication process of our organization in regards to code signing files: